Samsung Galaxy Watch 8

 Bottom Line

-Choose the Galaxy Watch 8 if you want a slim, comfortable Samsung-friendly smartwatch with strong AI, health insights, and a bright display.
-Skip it if daily charging, iPhone incompatibility, or mixed GPS/coaching polish will bother you.
+Choose the Galaxy Watch 8 if you want a very comfortable Samsung-first smartwatch with a bright display, strong AI, and rich health insights.
+Skip it if daily charging, limited non-Samsung features, or the polarizing cushion design will bother you.

 Best for